Curious About Botox? 10 Things You Need to Know First

 Always ask how many units you’re getting

-The best part of Botox is people saying that you look great, but they can’t put their finger as to why.
-When administered effectively, you’ll look like a brighter, smoother version of yourself, but not plastic-y.
+When administered effectively, you may look like a smoother version of yourself, but not plastic-y.
 To prevent looking frozen, Dr. Tutela says to make sure your dermatologist or plastic surgeon tells you how many units they recommend.
 Everyone’s face is different and again, there is no magic number, but knowing your starting point will help tailor future appointments, he says.
-And don’t do anything until you learn the 13 things plastic surgeons will never tell you.
+(And don’t do anything until you learn the 13 things plastic surgeons will never tell you.)